Lithium Extraction Methods

 Key Challenge: Current recycling processes involve high-temperature smelting or chemical leaching, both of which need further efficiency improvements.
 However, many innovative companies are gaining traction in battery recycling.

 No single extraction method will solve the lithium supply challenge alone.
-Instead, the future lies in a diversified approach that includes:
+The future lies in a diversified approach that includes:

-• Sustainable brine recovery (geothermal & oilfield brines).
+• Sustainable brine recovery from geothermal and oilfield sources

-• Advanced extraction technologies to increase efficiency, sustainability, and speed up production.
+• Advanced extraction technologies to boost efficiency, reduce environmental impact, and accelerate production

-• Recycling lithium to create a circular supply chain and support lithium demand.
+• Recycling lithium to support a circular supply chain and meet growing demand

-As the industry moves toward cleaner, more efficient lithium production, these emerging methods will play a crucial role in securing a sustainable, responsible lithium supply for the global battery market.
+As the industry moves toward cleaner and more efficient lithium production, these emerging methods will play a crucial role in securing a sustainable and responsible lithium supply for the global battery market.

 Lithium Production Technologies